 Currency is destroyed or erased from the silvercoin wallets of mega corporations to promote a certain wealth distribution and maintain economic dynamism, not because it is needed to balance public spending in any way.

-This new form of currency is not owned by private entities nor nation states, it belongs to mankind, it is a fundamental infrastructure and no one can claim ownership or superuser rights on it the same way no one can own the language being used by people, nor the air they breathe, nor the things people know within their brains, or claim rights for the genes in our cells.
+This new form of currency is not owned by private entities nor nation states, it belongs to mankind, it is a fundamental infrastructure and no one can claim ownership or superuser rights on it the same way no one can own the language being used by people, nor the air they breath, nor the things people know within their brains, or claim rights for the genes in our cells.

-The BCS is a fundamental human right, the base upon which a better society can be built upon, a mean to rid society of unnecessary speculative currency streams thus allowing people to focus on more productive and creative endeavors.
+The LC is a fundamental human right, the base upon which a better society can be built upon, a mean to rid society of unnecessary speculative currency streams thus allowing people to focus on more productive and creative endeavors.

 Underfunded and overfunded for dummies